martinescardo/HoTTEST-Summer-School/Agda/Lecture-Notes/introduction.lagda.md

 We pronounce `suc` as "successor".

-## Examples definitions using the above types in Agda
+## Examples of definitions using the above types

 ```agda
 not : Bool → Bool